matthewcornell/peepweather/README.md

   http://www.modelaircraft.org/clubsearch.aspx
   python screen scraper - http://www.crummy.com/software/BeautifulSoup/

-- click a square to show details
+- ~ click a square to show details

+- ~ editable parameter weights for combined importance to the final rating

 - international.
 I don't know the details myself, but drop Benny Wydooghe a line on google+, or in the Meteogram Widget group on google+.
 He's the developer of the widget I posted a screenshot of earlier, and has a great international